Bashar al-Assad cannot survive for long, his uncle says

 What Rifaat meant by that was that he could make a good president - highly unlikely given his years of exile, our correspondent says.

-The SNC has called for Rifaat al-Assad to be subjected to international sanctions like current senior officials in the Syrian government because of his past crimes.'No conditions'
+The SNC has called for Rifaat al-Assad to be subjected to international sanctions like current senior officials in the Syrian government because of his past crimes.

 On Monday, Mr Annan told the UN Security Council that President Assad had agreed to withdraw security forces from major population centres by 10 April, diplomats said.